mieszkosabo/table-tennis-league/README.md

 - [ ] show "odds" column
 - [ ] login with google
 - [x] make sure the /join page works for non-logged in users (i.e. they get redirected to the login page and then to the join page after and just not the home page)
+- [ ] "Today" works both as a past date and a future date depending whether the match has set winner or not

+## Bugs

+- [ ] explicitly setting the match date for today doesn't work since the form thinks it in the future